Uvira: Rumaliza's expansion, famine, and disease

 Rumaliza intensified incursions into the Bufuliiru, Bushi, and Rwanda between 1880 and 1894.
 At first, such relationships were cordial.
-Chiefs such as Musabwa (a Vira ruler) were initially partners, but when tensions rose, the consequences were fatal: Musabwa was killed by Arab-Swahili traders around 1880, likely due to perceived hostility.
+Chiefs such as Musabwa (a Vira chief) were initially partners, but when tensions rose, the consequences were fatal as Musabwa was killed by Arab-Swahili traders around 1880, likely due to perceived hostility.
 Similarly, Nyamugira I, a Fuliiru chief, nearly shared the same fate but survived by retreating westward to Lwindi.
-However, they recalibrated their approach: rather than devastating the Bavira, they co-opted them as commercial intermediaries with neighboring Bafuliiru, Bashi, Banyarwanda, and even populations farther west in Maniema and Bulega.
+However, they recalibrated their approach, and, rather than devastating the Bavira, they co-opted them as commercial intermediaries with neighboring Bafuliiru, Bashi, Banyarwanda, and even populations farther west in Maniema and Bulega.
 According to George Weis, this collaboration enabled the Bavira to avoid the demographic collapse observed in other regions, a claim supported by records indicating sustained population growth along Uvira's coastline.
-Chubaka adds that the Bavira, along with the Barundi of the Ruzizi Plain, increasingly collaborated with the traders, gradually distancing themselves from the authority of the Mwami of Bufuliru, ceasing to pay tribute, and leveraging their alliances to assert greater local autonomy.
-Bavira and Barundi chiefs even served as guides for slave caravans, assisting in the pursuit of the fugitive Mwami Nyamugira I.

-While the coastal populations showed varying degrees of cooperation, the interior regions fiercely resisted Arab-Swahili encroachment.
+Chubaka adds that the Bavira, along with the Barundi of the Ruzizi Plain, increasingly collaborated with the traders, gradually distancing themselves from the authority of the mwami of Bufuliru, ceasing to pay tribute, and leveraging their alliances to assert greater local autonomy.
+Bavira and Barundi chiefs even served as guides for slave caravans, assisting in the pursuit of the fugitive mwami Nyamugira I. While the coastal populations showed varying degrees of cooperation, the interior regions fiercely resisted Arab-Swahili encroachment.
 Chiefs of Bashi and Bafuliiru remained firmly opposed to any contact with slave traders.
 Arab-Swahili forces and their allies were repeatedly compelled to retreat in the face of fierce resistance from the Bashi, Banyarwanda, and Barundi.
 As Chubaka noted, "Bushi were able to hold off the Swahili until the cruel famine of 1890, which ravaged South Kivu, opened the door to slavery there".
 During this severe drought (kikamu kikayu), the desperation for survival drove some families to sell relatives in exchange for food.
 Chubaka also records that Bavira families were compelled to exchange children and dependents with the Arab-Swahili under such conditions.
-By 1892, Rumaliza had extended Arab-Swahili influence as far as Kaziba Chiefdom, where the traders negotiated peace with Mwami Cimanye I. Father Van der Burgt noted in his Dictionary that by 1897–8, there were a few discreet slave dealers in Uzige (in the region of Usumbura), Bangwana (Islamized people from Unyamwezi or the Congo basin), Basumbwa, Buvira, and Bayangayanga (peddlers from the southern part of Burundi, specialized in the trade of salt and iron).
+By 1892, Rumaliza had extended Arab-Swahili influence as far as Kaziba Chiefdom, where the traders negotiated peace with mwami Cimanye I. Father Van der Burgt noted in his Dictionary that by 1897–8, there were a few discreet slave dealers in Uzige (in the region of Usumbura), Bangwana (Islamized people from Unyamwezi or the Congo basin), Basumbwa, Buvira, and Bayangayanga (peddlers from the southern part of Burundi, specialized in the trade of salt and iron).
 He added that a boy was worth two to four fundo or strings of beads, while a girl was worth twice as much (a fundo was valued at 0.30F at that time).

 The Arab-Swahili era coincided with outbreaks of smallpox (karanda), leprosy (bandoro), sleeping sickness, and venereal disease.
 Inhabitants of Uvira later associated these calamities with the arrival of Arab-Swahili traders, whether justly or not.
 Oral testimonies suggest that these diseases caused more visible suffering than the raids themselves.